 - Meal-prepping saves time and mental energy, so you can focus your brainpower on actual decisions and automate (for the most part) the decisions around nutrition and diet in advance by making a plan weekly.
 As well, many grocery stores sell healthy prepared foods, including proteins.
-I prefer to not cook most weeks, that is my lifesaver.
+I prefer to not cook most weeks as I don't enjoy it nor do I have much free time, so that is my lifesaver.

 - Buy in-season to save money.

 - If you hit all your macro goals (including protein goals) and ensure you're also getting enough micronutrients first, treats make a healthy lifestyle more fun and sustainable.

 Not all "conventional wisdom" is wise.
 Extreme restriction can cause metabolic damage.
 Not to mention, weight regain!
 The body ends up storing more fat after the excessive restriction.